 - William Peter was awarded the "40 under 40" award, by the Greater Knoxville Business Journal recognized as East Tennessee's ext generation of leaders in business and the community.
 Honorees will be featured in the magazine's January 2014 issue (Oct.14, 2013).

-- Amit Shyam was selected as winner of the 2013 TMS Micrograph Project, Apparatus, System, and Method for Detecting Cracking Within an After Treatment Device, (Sept.
+- Amit Shyam was selected as one of the winners of the 2013 TMS Micrograph Project, Apparatus, System, and Method for Detecting Cracking Within an After Treatment Device, "Silver Cermet" (Sept.
 10, 2013).

 - Steven J. Zinkle, Nuclear Materials, an authority on the effect of radiation on materials in fission and fusion nuclear reactors, has been named the 13th University of Tennessee-ORNL Governor’s Chair.
 He was appointed( Oct.1, 2013).